Iman Kavianinia

 The University of Auckland, NEW ZEALAND, New Zealand

-I am a Principal Investigator and Senior Research Fellow at the University of Auckland, New Zealand, and an Associate Investigator in the Maurice Wilkins Centre (Centre of Research Excellence).
-My research bridges synthetic chemistry, chemical biology, and translational medicine, focusing on developing next-generation antibody-drug conjugates (ADCs), radionuclide-antibody conjugates (RACs), and precision protein and peptide functionalization for targeted cancer therapy and molecular imaging.
+I am a Principal Investigator and Senior Research Fellow at the University of Auckland, and an Associate Investigator at the Maurice Wilkins Centre, a Centre of Research Excellence.
+As a medicinal chemist working at the interface of synthetic chemistry, cancer biology, and translational medicine, I lead a research programme focused on the development of next-generation targeted therapeutics.
+My work includes the design of antibody-drug conjugates (ADCs), radionuclide-antibody conjugates (RACs), and site-selective strategies for peptide and protein functionalisation to enable precision cancer therapy and molecular imaging.

 Presentations this author is a contributor to: